 Once we wrapped up our visit to the Old Mill Museum, we made our way across the street to Heritage Square.
 This is another good place for delving into the history of Lindsborg.
 Filled with seven historic structures, as well as a locomotive, it is open for self-guided tours.

-We walked along the boardwalk, that runs in front of each building.
+We walked along the boardwalk, which runs in front of each building.
 Stepping through the doors, we were greeted by rooms filled with the parts and tools used for various occupations.
 One that we both found intriguing, was a broom makers shop.
 It was obvious to us that someone had to have been creating this vital tool, but we never imagined how it was done.
 This visit gave us a better understanding of the steps required to create straw brooms.

 On the World’s Stage

 The star of Heritage Square is the Swedish Pavilion that occupies one entire side of the space.
 This beautiful structure was built for the 1904 World’s Fair in St. Louis, Missouri.
 (We learned more about that event during a St. Louis visit here.)
-Once the fair finished, the pavilion was donated to Bethany College, and moved to Lindsborg.
+Once the fair finished, the pavilion was donated to Bethany College and moved to Lindsborg.
 In 1969, it would be moved once again, but a much shorter distance this time.

 Home Away From Home

 Inside the Swedish Pavilion, we found ourselves delving into the history of the Swedish people.
 They have collected an array of items that represent the culture and heritage of their forefathers from the Old World.
-This space is open to explore, and we were enjoying all of the artifacts.
+This space is open to exploring, and we were enjoying all of the artifacts.
 Please note that the museum operates Monday through Saturday from 9-5 each day.
 With all of this newfound knowledge of the city’s ancestors, we were ready to enjoy more Swedish culture.
 How many of you have visited a World’s Fair site?

 Sharing is Caring!